amygdata/487-final/readme.md

 python bert.py
 ```

-This will start the training process.
-Depending on your system's specifications, this may take some time.
-Once the training is complete, the script will output the model's performance metrics for both Twitter and Reddit data.
+This will start the training process which WILL take time since we are using a max_length of 512, once complete, the script will output the model's performance metrics for both Twitter and Reddit data.